Last updated on December 19th, 2024 at 08:35 am

 Some are specific cases, but you can see the government targets here.
 Most of the retentions are made to individuals that are hard to collect from, e.g., freelancers, people that sell waste, and cab drivers.
 Therefore, according to this law, if you own a company in Mexico and hire a freelance designer, he doesn’t keep the VAT.
 At least not all of it.

 Article 3 of the VAT Law Regulation states that your company needs to retain two-thirds of the tax.
 Since the tax is 16%, you need to retain 10.6667%.
 Furthermore, the designer will send you an invoice specifying the retention and VAT charges.
-You would only pay him a third part of the VAT, and it becomes your company’s responsibility to transfer that third part to the tax authorities.ย
+You would only pay him a third part of the VAT, and it becomes your company’s responsibility to transfer the other two thirds to the tax authorities.

 You can request a VAT refund if the difference between payable VAT and creditable VAT is in your favor.
 But no one likes giving money back, and Mexican tax authorities are not an exemption.
 So things can get complicated and, what’s worst, lengthy.
 That said, some foreign trade incentive programs, like the IMMEX program, allow companies to get VAT refunded much faster.